Rubberazer/JETGPIO/README.md

  HOW TO:

-    You will find code examples to learn how use the library in both: EXAMPLES_C & EXAMPLES_C++ folders, the first one contains all the C examples, the second one contains the same examples written in C++.
+    You will find code examples to learn how to use the library in both: EXAMPLES_C & EXAMPLES_C++ folders, the first one contains all the C examples, the second one contains the same examples written in C++.
 To compile the examples you will find instructions at the comment section on top of the example files